Watch Out for Scammers Targeting Home Buyers at Closing if You're in the Market for a New Home

 Stealing Closing Money

-Scammers are targeting buyers close to the closing date on their mortgage.
-They try to steal the buyer's closing money, such as their down payment and closing costs, by sending the buyer an email in which they pretend to be either the buyer's real estate agent or settlement agent, such as the title company, escrow officer, or closing attorney.
+Scammers are targeting buyers close to their closing dates with the intent of stealing money intended for the closing process, such as the down payment and closing costs.
+The scammers do this by pretending to be the real estate agent or settlement agent, such as the title company, escrow officer, or closing attorney.
 This scam will usually take place via email, with false claims of a last-minute change in the closing process, a check that is no longer acceptable, or a change in the wiring instructions.
-They tell the buyer to electronically transmit the money to an account in their control.
+They tell the buyer to electronically transmit the money to a new account.

-- Be wary if any emails come with attachments, even if they appear to be sent from someone you know or may work with.
-The sender's account may have been hacked, and the attachments could contain malware that will weaken your device's security.
+Be wary if any emails come with attachments, even if they appear to be sent from someone you know or may work with.
+The sender's account may have been hacked and the attachments could contain malware that will weaken your device's security.
 This happens more frequently than you might believe.
 Remember that the people you work with are human and make mistakes themselves that make them susceptible to hacking.
 Before opening an attachment, get in touch with the sender through established methods to verify the validity of the message.

 Before you send a wire transfer, ask your financial institution for help in identifying any red flags in the wiring instructions, such as possible differences between the name of the account and that of the intended beneficiary of the funds.
 Your bank might also be able to compare the number of the receiving account to numbers that have been identified in past complaints as the destination of fraudulent transactions.
 Make sure the recipient of the funds know that the funds are coming and when.

 After you send the wire transfer, confirm that your real estate or settlement agent received it a few hours after it was sent.
 If you or they suspect any problems, report the transaction to law enforcement and your financial institution as soon as possible.
 Your odds of getting money back after a wire transfer are low, but this helps increase the odds in your favor.